The Station

 RAF Marham was first opened in 1916 to defend Norfolk from raids by the German Zeppelin airships during World War One.

-After being mothballed between the wars, Marham re-opened as the RAF began expanding in 1937.
+After being mothballed between the wars, Marham re-opened in 1937.
 By the time war broke out in 1939, it was home to a fleet of Wellington bombers, which flew on some of the first raids of the war.

-In 1990 the Tornado Squadrons of RAF Marham deployed to the Middle East in what was the start of over 25 years of continuous operations in the region.
+The first Tornado’s arrived in 1982 and in 1990 RAF Marham Tornado Squadrons deployed to the Middle East in what was the start of over 25 years continuous operations in the region.

 Key dates